tzickel/jr/README.md

 ## What?
 An asynchronous redis client library for Python 3.6+

 Please note that this project is currently alpha quality and the API is not finalized.
 Please provide feedback if you think the API is convenient enough or not.
+A permissive license will be chosen once the API will be more mature for wide spread consumption.

 ## Why?
 ### All commands are pipelined by default

 Since most Redis server commands are intended to be run for a short time on the server, sometimes you pay more time on network latency than execution time.
 By splitting the sending and receiving parts into seperate coroutines all commands are sent seperately from waiting for their response.

-### Transparent connection pooling and connection multiplexing

-You have an option to use a Multiplexer which can multiplex multiple coroutinues that want to communicate with a Redis server together in one single socket per server.

-Or use a MultiplexerPool which can also support slow and blocking commands (transparently).

-### Transparent Redis Cluster support
+### Transparent API

-The library handles behind the scenes all the cluster managment.
-You use the regular non-cluster API and it figures it all out.
-There are special commands such as running a command on all masters, etc...

-Currently the library talks to the current masters of the cluster.
+The library focuses on hiding from you the internals of Redis behaviour such as pipelining, cluster support, script caching, slow and blocking and multi commands, connection pooling, publish and subscribe.

+You can see the example below for some examples.

-### Other features including
+### Missing

-1. Sane Publish / Subcscribe API
-2. Transparent script caching
-3. Optional per connection or per command encoding / decoding / pipelining
-4. Automated testing for both single and cluster
-5. Hiredis parser (required)
+The library currently does not focus on providing the following:

+1. A higher level API for understanding the different commands responses
+2. Sentinal support
+3. Implementing high-level constructs such as distributed locks on top of redis
+4. SSL connections

 ## Roadmap
+- [ ] API Finalization
 - [ ] Choose license
-- [ ] API Finalization
-- [ ] Remove all TODO incode
+- [ ] Remove all TODO in code
 - [ ] More test coverage and test out network I/O failure and concurrency

 ## Installing
 For now you can install this via this github repository by pip installing or adding to your requirements.txt file: